History

 Water Quality Monitoring 2011

-The Water Quality Monitoring Program for 2011 will provide the tenth year of data on the health of the watershed.
+The Water Quality Monitoring Program for 2013 will provide the twelfth year of data on the health of the watershed.
 Forty five sites throughout six towns will be sampled over the course of the year with the help of many volunteers, campers, students and partner organizations.
 The Rt.
 25 Pine River Boat launch will again be staffed by Lake Hosts in an effort to prevent the spread of invasive plant species throughout the Watershed.
-The data gathered this year will be added to the previous eight years of data, creating an invaluable record of the health of the Watershed.
+The data gathered this year will be added to the previous eleven years of data, creating an invaluable record of the health of the Watershed.
 GMCG will also be updating the Quality Assurance Project Plan (QAPP) with the Saco River Corridor Commission, NH DES, Maine DEP and EPA.
 The QAPP ensures the integrity of the monitoring programs’ protocols and data.

 As education of the public is one of the most important goals of GMCG, over the course of the summer season,